 My racial identity is half East Indian and half Caucasian.
 Although I am made up equally of both racial identities, I appear to be wholly white.
 As such, my identity of color is not recognized in the world.

 Married, Cis-Gender, Childless Woman (Pronouns: She/Her)

 I am a married, cis-gender woman who chose to not have children.
 Given the general cultural ethos that a woman should have children in America and in India, the choice to remain childless has been a challenging path of non-conformity to stereotypical gender roles.

 Life in America

 I grew up in the Midwest and in a small rural town in Central Pennsylvania.
-I moved to Washington, DC after college and eventually settled in the Pacific Northwest.
+I moved to Washington, DC after college and eventually settled in the Pacific Northwest for 17 years.
+Recently, I have moved to the greater New York City vicinity – returning to my East Coast roots from my early adulthood.
 I hold a curious posture regarding the ways people are similar and different based on where we have lived and live in America.

 I have lived for periods of my life in India, Canada and Australia.
 Living abroad, I experienced the many ways there are to live in the world that exist outside of American norms.

 Over the course of my career, I have worked in the non-profit world and the tech start-up field, taken up creative writing, and, finally, undertaken the path to become a telehealth therapist.
 The journey has been varied with many transitions — some of my making and others foisted upon me.

 My capacity to sit in difficult spaces with myself is the cornerstone of the work I do with those who engage with me in a therapeutic relationship.